 Unlike its fellow robot vacuum rivals – the iRobots and Ecovacs of the world – Shark’s parent company Euro-Pro has an established pedigree in making market-leading household appliances, and its Shark brand is a well-known, well-respected name in vacuuming.
 It is often mentioned in the same breath as Dyson in many a best vacuum cleaner list and is renowned particularly for its effectiveness at tackling pet hair.

 For this guide, we’re looking specifically at its Shark Ion 750 Wi-Fi model.
-We’d expect to see the Shark Ion 750, as well as other Shark robot vacuums, on sale during Black Friday and Cyber Monday 2019.
+We’d expect to see the Shark Ion 750 on sale, as well as other robot vacuum deals, during Black Friday and Cyber Monday 2019.
 For more options, read more in our best robot vacuums page.

 The Bottom Line: As a member of the Shark range, the Ion 750 takes the vacuuming smarts of the brand’s upright and cordless products and shrinks it down into a circular, motorised cleaner.
 It’s a Wi-Fi-enabled robot vacuum that’s controlled via an app and has support for Amazon Alexa and Google Assistant.